Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Kiseleva L.S.
 “Project method in the activities of a preschool institution.”

-Analyzing the work done, I came to the conclusion that the project activity of preschoolers is unique means ensuring cooperation between children and adults, a way of implementing a personality-oriented approach to education.
-In project activities, the child’s subjective position is formed, his individuality is revealed, interests and needs are realized, which in turn contributes to the child’s personal development.
+Analyzing the work done, I came to the conclusion that the project activities of preschoolers are unique means ensuring cooperation between children and adults, a way to implement a person-oriented approach to education.
+In project activities, the child’s subjective position is formed, his individuality is revealed, interests and needs are realized, this in turn contributes to the child’s personal development.
 This corresponds to the social order at the present stage.
 Therefore, I will continue to use the design method in my work.
 I plan to continue publishing the Firefly magazine.
-I want to implement the Red Book project.
+I want to implement the “Red Book” project.
 I was very interested in the project “Where I was born”.

-The effectiveness of pedagogical experience.
+The effectiveness of teaching experience.

 The results of the work were positive changes in the behavior of both adults and children.